 Upholding the privacy rights of library users is an important tenet of the library profession.
-Library staff cannot give out any confidential information regarding library users.
+Library staff will not give out any confidential information regarding library users.
 Library staff do not monitor patron access to or selection of information or engage in the use of personally identifiable information for profiling purposes.
-Likewise, patron information queries are not collected and any knowledge of patron reading habits or interests are used for the sole purpose of providing service.
+Likewise, patron information queries and knowledge of patron borrowing habits or interests are used for the sole purpose of providing service.
 The Library's circulation records and other records identifying the name of library users and other personal information are confidential.
 Library staff and faculty acting within the scope of their library duties will have access to this personal information.
-Patrons will also have access to their own library records.
-However, the gathering of personally identifiable information is only done in the interest of providing or improving service to patrons and it is securely kept for the shortest amount of time possible.
+Patrons will have access to their own library records.
+Use of personally identifiable information is only done in the interest of providing or improving service to patrons and it is securely kept for the shortest amount of time possible.
 This information is not provided to third parties unless under a court order.

 We strive to provide a supportive environment and expect our patrons to conduct themselves in a way that enables everyone to accomplish their work in a safe and pleasant environment.
 We will take appropriate action when a patron's behavior causes a disruption.

 - Damage or remove Library materials and property.

 - Disturb or harass other people in the Library.

 - Leave children unattended anywhere in the Library.
 We do not have custodial responsibility and cannot assume liability for unattended children.
 If a child is found unattended, we will attempt to locate the child's guardian, and may notify law enforcement officials.

 - Yell, run, throw objects, misuse the Library facilities, or in any other way cause a disturbance.